Numerical methods for multiscale inverse problems

 where the wavelength $\lambda_{0}=.3$ normalizes the amplitude of the coefficients.
 The spatial components of the coefficients are given as

 Figure \ref{fig:qpatcoeff} contains plots of the spatial components of $\Gamma$ and $\sigma$.

 The microstructure in models \ref{AMP2d} and \ref{VF2D}, respectively, are represented by the coefficients

 As in \cite{Bal2012}, the reconstruction errors are given for synthetic data with no noise added.
-However, errors are introduced from averaging the multiscale solution and projection onto the coarse grid.
 The results in Table \ref{table:qpat} show inversion results using a HMM forward solver for macroscopic predictions.
 Here the parameters are chosen to be $\epsilon=1/100$, $H=1/20$, $\delta = 3\epsilon$, and $h=1/800$.
-The vector of unknowns, $\theta\in \RR^{N}$ determines a piecewise constant function $m(x)$.
+The microscale parameter $m(x)$ is a piecewise constant function of the form \refeq{mpw}.